-- Chickenpox and shingles: The number of chickenpox and shingles presentations to EDs decreased in the past week.
-There were no chickenpox presentations to sentinel GPs in the past week and the rate of shingles presentations remained below the baseline. - Measles: No measles cases were notified in the past week. - Mumps: One mumps case was notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): No IMD cases were notified in the past week.
+- Chickenpox and shingles: The number of shingles presentations to EDs decreased in the past week while chickenpox presentations remained stable.
+There was one chickenpox presentation to sentinel GPs in the past week and the rate of shingles presentations remained above the baseline. - Measles: No measles cases were notified in the past week. - Mumps: No mumps cases were notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): No IMD cases were notified in the past week.